xiaxzp/creative_chrome_extension/docs/intro.md

 # TTCM Extension Docs

-# Demo
+# Demo & How to start

-- You can find `src/extensions/demo` in our project!
+- You can find `src/applets/ext_demo` in our project!
 - new module should be placed under `src/applets/`
+- copy ext_demo for a new start!

 - read core apis in [docs/create](./create/index.md)

 ## Core initialize logic